EST 1980

 Focus on automating small, tedious tasks—like processing leads and lead sources.
 You’ll see how much time and bandwidth your team will have for crafting creative sales and marketing solutions beyond spending hours manually inputting email addresses into a spreadsheet.

 Sounds awesome, right?
 Automation is awesome, but it doesn’t mean it’s a set-it-and-forget-it with the click of a button.
 It still requires humans to manage, adjust, and pivot the things you’ve put in place.
-One of the biggest misconceptions about automation for fulfilling B2B inbound marketing objectives is that it’s not a one-size-fits-all solution.
+One of the biggest misconceptions about automation for fulfilling B2B inbound is that it’s not a one-size-fits-all solution.
 Your company is unique.
 Your customers are unique.
 How you choose to use your MarTech (a cooler word for ‘marketing technology’) stack should also be unique.

 Research different CRMs and marketing automation tools that would be best suited for you and your team to achieve your custom strategic goals before committing to any platform.